SwissDataScienceCenter/renku-jupyterlab-ts/README.md

 ## Install

-To install from pypi, run the following command (this will fail at the moment, since jl-renku has not been published to pypi yet):
+To install from pypi, run the following command (this will fail at the moment, since jl_renku has not been published to pypi yet):

 ```bash
 pip install jl_renku